shrinivask007/E-Voting_System_Blockchain/README.md

 5. You can name currency symbol as "ETH" and save.

 #### Importing an account from ganache to metamask
 1. Open ganache and select show keys on any account.
-The show keys button is the key icon.
+The show keys button is the key icon.( Index-0 accound will be of admin by default i.e of 99.90 ETH)
 2. Copy the private key and click done.
 3. Open the metamask menu which can be accessed by clicking the profile picture and select import account.
 4. Paste the private key copied from ganache and click import.